Package: MsBackendSql

 MsBackendOfflineSql

-database.
-These parameters include the database driver (parameter drv
+connection to the database.
+These parameters include the database driver

-database name and eventually the user name, host etc (see ?dbConnect
+), the database name and eventually the user name, host etc (see

-SQLite database file.
-In our example we store the data into a temporary
+which corresponds SQLite database file.
+In our example we store the data into a

 sps2 <- setBackend(sps_mem, MsBackendOfflineSql(), drv = SQLite(),